simonmichael/hledger/doc/SPEC-lots.md

 This signifies that their postings always involve a cost basis and lots, so these should be inferred if not written explicitly.

-Lotfulness is a property of commodities only, not accounts: a commodity is lot-tracked everywhere or nowhere, so lots can't leak into untracked accounts.
-A "lots" tag on an account declaration does not declare lotfulness; it sets the account's reduction method (see below), and requires a method value (a valueless account lots: tag is an error, reported by journalCheckLotsTagValues).
+Lotfulness is a property of commodities only, not accounts: an account "lots" tag cannot enable lot tracking.
+It can however *disable* it: the special value NONE (case insensitive) opts the account and its subaccounts out of lot tracking, eg for tax-sheltered accounts where cost basis is irrelevant.
+Any other value sets the account's reduction method (see below); a value is required (a valueless account lots: tag, or lots: NONE on a commodity declaration, is an error, reported by journalCheckLotsTagValues).

+Precedence is by specificity: a posting's explicit cost basis annotation beats the account opt-out (such postings are still lot-tracked), which beats the commodity's lots tag; and the nearest account declaration wins, so a subaccount can re-enable tracking with its own lots: method tag.
+Opted-out postings are invisible to lot classification and counterpart detection (`optedOut` in Lots.hs's classification, gain inference, auto-split, the unclassified-posting error, and the method coherence check all skip them).
+Consequences at the boundary: bare units moving from a tracked account into an opted-out one classify as a (priceless) disposal, leaving lot tracking like an in-kind donation; bare units moving the other way fail with the unclassified-posting error, since entering lot tracking requires a basis or price.

-For tracking a commodity's lots in only some accounts, the recommended style is manual cost basis annotations with no lots tag.
-(A per-account opt-out such as `lots: none` was considered and deferred: it would serve only the tracked-everywhere-with-exceptions case, and can be added compatibly later if there is demand.
-See Roadmap.)
+For tracking a commodity's lots in only a few accounts (the inverse shape), the recommended style remains manual cost basis annotations with no lots tag.

 (In future, we may also recognise some common commodity symbols as lotful, even without the lots tag.)